 Validation

-vee-validate handles complex validations in a very easy way, it supports synchronous and asynchronous validation, and allows defining rules on the field-level or on the form level using validation schemas with built-in support for yup.
+vee-validate handles complex validations in a very easy way, it supports synchronous and asynchronous validation and allows defining rules on the field-level or the form level using validation schemas with built-in support for yup.

 You will be using the following components to validate your forms:

-component which represents a single form input, you can use it to render any kind of HTML elements or Vue components. - A
+• A Field component represents a single form input and can be used to render any kind of HTML elements or Vue components.

-component which displays an error message for a field, you don't have to use it as there are many ways to render error messages.
+• An ErrorMessage component that displays an error message for a field, you don’t have to use it as there are many ways to render error messages.

 Here is the most simple example in action: